whatsopt/WhatsOpt/README.md

 <pre>
   pip install wop
 </pre>
-The wop package pulls also other Python package dependencies used by WhatsOpt application, specially the [OpenMDAO framework](https://openmdao.org) which is currently the execution framework used by WhatsOpt.
+The wop package pulls Python package dependencies used by WhatsOpt application, specially the [OpenMDAO framework](https://openmdao.org) which is currently the execution framework used by WhatsOpt.

-### Development mode
+### Development
 <pre>
   cp config/database.yml.example config/database.yml
   rails s -b 0.0.0.0